NCAR/DART/models/clm/dart_to_clm.rst

 --------

 ``dart_to_clm`` replaces the contents of a CLM restart file with the posterior values from DART.
 Only variables with posterior values are updated.
-The *_FillValue* in the DART posterior is used as a mask when replacing the value.
-The original CLM restart file values are maintained when the DART posterior value is *_FillValue*.
+The *missingValue* in the DART posterior is used as a mask when replacing the value.
+The original CLM restart file values are maintained when the DART posterior value is *missingValue*.

 Usage
 -----
 ``dart_to_clm`` overwrites the output file.
-See the companion :doc:`clm_to_dart` for a discussion on replacing indeterminate values in the CLM restart snow variables with *_FillValue* so that the DART netCDF read routines handle the special values correctly.
+See the companion :doc:`clm_to_dart` for a discussion on replacing indeterminate values in the CLM restart snow variables with *missingValue* so that the DART netCDF read routines handle the special values correctly.
-Where the DART posterior file has *_FillValue* values, the original CLM restart file is left unchanged, preserving the original values.
+Where the DART posterior file has *missingValue* values, the original CLM restart file is left unchanged, preserving the original values.

 ``dart_to_clm`` also **includes an option that repartitions the snow water equivalent (SWE)**